lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 ##### I2C host

-In order to be able to command I2C devices on systems where Earl Grey will be included, I2C host functionality will be required.
+In order to be able to command I2C devices on systems where Darjeeling will be included, I2C host functionality will be required.
 This will include standard, full, and fast mode, up to 1Mbaud.
 More details of the I2C host module will come in a later specification update.
-The pins of the I2C host will be available to connect to any of the multiplexable IO (MIO) of the Earl Grey device.
+The pins of the I2C host will be available to connect to any of the multiplexable IO (MIO) of the Darjeeling device.
 More than one I2C host module might be instantiated in the top level.

 #### Security Peripherals